RizkiNoviann/RizkiNoviann/README.md

 ### Hello Fellaz 👋

-🔭 Enjoying with make a website
+🔭 Enjoying with make a website <br>
-🌱 I’m currently learning on IPB University
+🌱 I’m currently learning on IPB University<br>
-👯 I’m looking to collaborate on everyone
+👯 I’m looking to collaborate on everyone<br>
-💬 Ask me about anything
+💬 Ask me about anything<br>
-📫 How to reach me: rizkii_noviann (instagram)
+📫 How to reach me: rizkii_noviann (instagram)<br>
-⚡ Fun fact: i like editing too even tho my device is potato spec
+⚡ Fun fact: i like editing too even tho my device is potato spec<br>